-- Kept confidential, held securely and comply with the DPA 2018 and UK GDPR; - Reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.
-Where a pattern of such behaviour is identified, we will decide on a course of action, either through our disciplinary procedures or, where a pattern of behaviour moves from a concern to meeting the harms threshold as described in section 1 of this appendix, we will refer it to the designated officer at the local authority; - Retained at least until the individual leaves employment at the school.
+- Kept confidential, held securely and comply with the Data Protection Act 2018 and the UK GDPR; - Reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.
+Where a pattern of such behaviour is identified, we will decide on a course of action, either through our disciplinary procedures or, where a pattern of behaviour moves from a concern to meeting the harm threshold as described in section 1 of this appendix, we will refer it to the designated officer at the local authority; - Retained at least until the individual leaves employment at the school.